rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/upgrades.md

 # Specify a separate recovery image (defaults to UPGRADE_IMAGE)
 RECOVERY_IMAGE=recovery/cos
 ```

+`cos-upgrade` also reads its configuration from `/etc/cos-upgrade-image` if the file is present in the system.

+Specifically, it allows to configure:

 - **UPGRADE_IMAGE**: A container image reference ( e.g. `registry.io/org/image:tag` ) or a `luet` package ( e.g. `system/cos` )
 - **CHANNEL_UPGRADES**: Boolean indicating wether to use channel upgrades or not.
 If it is disabled **UPGRADE_IMAGE** should refer to a container image, e.g. `registry.io/org/image:tag`